 The Gordini GTX Storm Trooper II is easily one of the best ski gloves you can buy for the price.
 It was nearly our OutdoorGearLab Best Buy Award winner, narrowly missing the award, which was taken by the Outdoor Research Revolution.
 The Storm Trooper II remains a rad glove that offers above average warmth and fantastic weather resistance at a very respectable price.
-We found that during our side-by-side comparisons, the Storm Trooper II was slightly warmer than the Outdoor Research Revolution ($69) or the similarly priced Burton Gore-Tex ($70).
-While this glove offered better dexterity, weather resistance, and durability (a notch above the Burton Gore-Tex) it scored similarly to the OR Revolution.
+We found that during our side-by-side comparisons, the Storm Trooper II was slightly warmer than the Outdoor Research Revolution ($69).
+While this glove offered better durability and warmth, it scored similarly to the OR Revolution.
 Folks with wider than average hands won't like the width around the knuckles.
 The Storm Trooper II was marginally warmer than similarly priced contenders, but a little stiffer overall, though it does break in with time.

 Gordini GTX Storm Trooper II Review

 Compare prices at 2 resellers Pros: Good weather resistance, warm, bomb proof, killer price